MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/feed.md

 ## <a name="subtype"></a>Sub Type
 The feed sub type is included in the Bulk download file for readability.

-The possible values include *PageFeed* and *AdCustomizerFeed*.
+The possible values are:

+- *PageFeed*
+- *AdCustomizerFeed*
+- *DynamicDataToursAndActivitiesFeed*
+- *DynamicDataCreditCardsFeed*
+- *DynamicDataCruisesFeed*
+- *DynamicDataHealthInsuranceFeed*
+- *DynamicDataProfessionalServiceFeed*
+- *DynamicDataMortgageLendersFeed*
+- *DynamicDataEventsFeed*
+- *DynamicDataHotelsAndVacationRentalsFeed*
+- *DynamicDataCustomFeed*
+- *DynamicDataAutosListingFeed*

 New values may be supported in the future, so you must not take a dependency on a fixed set of values.

 **Add:** Read-only
 **Update:** Read-only